 C3.
 Contributions to Previous Year's Estimated Collection Fund Surpluses and Deficits

 The following table shows the distribution of the prior year's estimated surplus.
-As Business Rates Retention was only introduced from 1st April 2013, there were no contributions to previous year's estimated surpluses or deficits in 2013/2014 and the figures below relate entirely to Council Tax.
+As Business Rates Retention was only introduced from 1st April 2013, there were no contributions to previous year's estimated surpluses of deficits in 2013/14.